carmecorbi/mcv-c5-team1/week3/README.md

 ```
 ### Evaluation

-We evaluate the baseline model using the following metrics:

-#### BLEU-1
+The following metrics were used to evaluate the model’s performance:

-- Measures the precision of 1-gram (unigram) matches between predicted and reference captions, with a brevity penalty for shorter predictions.
+- BLEU-1: Measures the precision of 1-gram (unigram) matches between the predicted and reference captions, with a brevity penalty for shorter predictions.

-#### BLEU-2
-- Measures the precision of 2-gram (bigram) matches between predicted and reference captions, with a brevity penalty.
+- BLEU-2: Measures the precision of 2-gram (bigram) matches between the predicted and reference captions, with a brevity penalty.

-#### ROUGE-L
-- Measures the Longest Common Subsequence (LCS) between predicted and reference captions.
+- ROUGE-L: Measures the Longest Common Subsequence (LCS) between the predicted and reference captions.

-#### METEOR
-- Evaluates similarity based on unigram Precision, Recall, word matches, lengths, and word order.
+- METEOR: Evaluates similarity based on unigram precision, recall, word matches, lengths, and word order.

 #### Results